pydio/pydio-doc-admin-guide/1_installation_guides/8_collabora_online.md

 In the Settings panel, go to All Plugins > Features Plugins > Editors and enable the Collabora Online plugin.

-Edit its parameters as follow:
+Change the parameters to :

  - Url to the Libre Office Editor iFrame: `/loleaflet/dist/loleaflet.html`
  - WebSocket use TLS: `true`